Time to build a (retirement) boat!

 https://www.investopedia.com/terms/d/djia.asp#:~:text=The%20Dow%20Jones%20Industrial%20Average%20(DJIA)%20is%20a%20widely%2D,Stock%20Exchange%20and%20the%20NASDAQ.

 You should ask yourself, are we still within two or three percent of the all time high?
 How does this compare to a year ago.
-Or is this a continuing trend that has lasted days or months?
+Is this a continuing trend that has lasted days or months?
 Don't be so quick to trust a headline and think you know everything.
 Learn the back story.
 Educate yourself and continue learning about money, capital, and wealth.

 What about risk?
 Not having a plan is the riskiest thing you can do.
 Here is a site that can help you understand your personal risk tolerance, and help you understand and shape your investment style.